Team Contact Information:Denver Nuggets

 Melvin Hunt is entering his fifth season on the Denver Nuggets coaching staff.

 Hunt is responsible for developing game plans along with Head Coach Brian Shaw as well as developing the Nuggets players throughout the season and offseason.
 The past three summers Hunt has spent time in Italy working with Danilo Gallinari and he participated alongside Nuggets C Timofey Mozgov in Basketball Without Borders in Russia in 2012.

-While in Cleveland, Hunt helped lead the Cavaliers to one of the most successful stretches in franchise history.
+Before coming to Denver, Hunt helped lead the Cleveland Cavaliers to one of the most successful stretches in franchise history.
 In 2008-09, the Cavs won a franchise and NBA-best 66 games, while Hunt and the coaching staff earned the honor of coaching the Eastern Conference in the 2009 NBA All-Star Game in Phoenix.
 Cleveland also enjoyed great postseason success during Hunt’s tenure with the team, reaching the 2007 NBA Finals, the 2009 Eastern Conference Finals and four consecutive appearances in the Eastern Conference Semifinals from 2007-10.

 Before joining the Cavaliers staff, Hunt spent one season (2004-05) as an assistant coach with the Los Angeles Lakers and five seasons with the Houston Rockets (1999-2004).
 While with the Rockets, he served two years as a video coordinator/scout and two years as an assistant coach before spending his final year as the team’s college and international scout.

 Prior to working in the NBA, Hunt coached on both the collegiate and high school levels.
 He began his coaching career as an assistant coach at Temple High School (TX) before moving to the college ranks where he was the lead assistant coach at Incarnate Word University in San Antonio.